Capital Gains Tax Rate Calculator Australia: Complete Guide

 • Hold assets for more than 12 months to qualify for the CGT discount.

-• Offset capital gains with capital losses.
+• Offset gains with capital losses.

 • Make tax-deductible superannuation contributions to lower your taxable income.